Advocacy and Policy

 Understand Policy in Context and Advocacy in Action

 Advocacy & Policy engages communities, citizens, the political world, and the policy dynamics that construct our schools and educational systems.
 By understanding how policy can support and advance learning, as well as the obstacles and opportunities to transforming both the policies and structures of education, students are empowered to engage in the kind of work outside the classroom that is needed to ensure a vibrant education inside of it.
-Our setting in DC – the seat of national policymaking and the site of deep educational challenges and opportunities – affords students a rich environment to engage in hands-on, experience-driven study of the dynamics of the educational policy world.
+Our Advocacy and Policy Program setting takes place in DC – the seat of national policymaking and the site of deep educational challenges and opportunities – and affords students a rich environment to engage in hands-on, experience-driven study of the dynamics of the educational policy world.

 The educational contexts of Washington, DC, are complex and too often understood in isolation from each other.
 Bringing together advocates, policymakers, instructional leaders, and school officials, the MA in Educational Transformation enables students to learn from diverse perspectives and viewpoints.